gdharper/feat-explorer/README.md

 ## FeatExplorer.py
-The core script, a console app that can sort through and display feats read from the hardcoded "feats.csv" file, found i nthe same directory as the script.
+The core script, a console app that can sort through and display feats read from the hardcoded "Feats.csv" file, found i nthe same directory as the script.

 ## ParseFeatCsv.py
-Reads from the "featsBase.csv" file, which must be in the same directory as the script.
+Reads from the "FeatsBase.csv" file, which must be in the same directory as the script.
 Will output a re-formatted and condensed csv as feats.csv in the format expected by FeatExplorer.py